 The study concluded that the cardiovascular benefits of Pilates appear to be limited.
 Even though participants feel as though they’re working hard—and from a muscular standpoint, they are—they are not achieving significant aerobic or calorie-burning benefits from their efforts.

 “Pilates has a long list of benefits including improved body mechanics, balance, coordination, strength and flexibility,” said Dr. Cedric X. Bryant, chief exercise physiologist for ACE.
 “While the ACE study shows that a Pilates session burns a relatively small amount of calories, it is still a valuable addition to any exercise routine offering the essential elements of building a strong core and increasing flexibility.”

 Complete study results appear in the November/December 2005 edition of ACE Fitness Matters magazine or on our Web site at www.acefitness.org/getfit/PilatesStudy2006.pdf.

-The American Council on Exercise (ACE), America’s Authority on Fitness, is a nonprofit organization dedicated to promoting the benefits of physical activity and protecting consumers against unsafe and ineffective fitness products and instruction.
+About ACE The American Council on Exercise (ACE), America’s Authority on Fitness, is a nonprofit organization dedicated to promoting the benefits of physical activity and protecting consumers against unsafe and ineffective fitness products and instruction.
 As the nation’s “workout watchdog,” ACE sponsors university-based exercise science research and testing that targets fitness products and trends.
 ACE sets standards for fitness professionals and is the world’s largest nonprofit fitness certifying organization.
 For more information on ACE and its programs, call (800) 825-3636 or log onto the ACE Web site at www.acefitness.org.